tanuushree/tanuushree/README.md

 - ---
 ### :woman_technologist: About Me :
 A software developer in making, wo wouldn't admit that she loves to code, but there will be signs.
 - :seedling:  I often talk about development, servers, machine learning, and web3.
-Sometimes these make sense as writings as well.
+Occasionally, these thoughts make their way into my writings as well.
 - :mailbox: Drop me a hi: [![Linkedin Badge](https://img.shields.io/badge/-Tanu-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/tanuushree/)
 - ☕Brownie points for buying me a coffee.
 Go here ➡️ [Buy me a coffee](https://buymeacoffee.com/tanuushree)